 If you don’t engage and develop your core as you exercise, you’re likely to injure yourself as other smaller muscle groups or event joints will absorb some of the load instead.

 Without core strength at the foundation of the movement, you’re going to struggle to continue progressing.
 You won’t be able to develop strength and start to lift heavier if you can’t bring your core along with you on your journey.

 As they say, the first rep should always be as good as the last one.
 If it’s not, bring the weight back down and focus on that form.

 Don’t forget about the muscles at the back of the body.
-They’re arguable more important as it’s these ones that need strengthening in order to improve your posture.
+They’re arguable more important as it’s these ones that need strengthening to improve your posture.

 Make sure to include some back extensions, dumbbell pull overs, pull ups or assisted pull ups, supermans, and bent over rows into your routine too.

 When you’re finished, an added 5-10 minutes of core focused body or free weight exercise is more than enough to make sure your developing strength here.
-Include a range of exercises that you update often so you’re varying muscular focuses and working across different planes of motion to make sure well-rounded core strength is coming your way.
+Include a range of exercises that you often update, so you’re varying muscular focuses and working across different planes of motion to ensure well-rounded core strength is coming your way.